 Few dishes are as closely identified with Jamaican cuisine as rice and peas.
-Even though there are several variations of rice +beans served throughout the Caribbean; foreigners almost always associate this dish with Jamaican cuisine.
-A lunch and dinner mainstay, Rice & Peas is found on all Jamaican restaurant menus and at most Jamaican (and other traditional Caribbean) gatherings.
+Even though there are several variations of rice & beans served throughout the Caribbean, foreigners almost always associate this Caribbean dish with Jamaican cuisine.
+A lunch and dinner mainstay, Rice & Peas is found on Jamaican restaurant menus worldwide and at most Jamaican gatherings.
 In recent months I have seen more than a few chefs, some from reputable Jamaican establishments, touting “coconut rice& peas”.
-Fact is coconut milk is a standard ingredient in authentic Jamaican Rice & Peas.
+Fact is coconut milk is a standard ingredient in any authentic Jamaican Rice & Peas recipe.
 So regardless of what anyone tells you to make this tasty aromatic side dish coconut milk, thyme and scallions, or onion are a must.
 Red kidney beans and pigeon peas (gungo) peas are used interchangeably to prepare this dish.
 Gungo produces a nuttier flavor while they kidney beans impart a rich creamy flavor.

 Rice & Peas Recipe, Jamaican Style

 - 1 – 15 oz. can red kidney beans

 - 1 – 14 oz. can coconut milk

 - 1 stalk scallion or ½ sm onion, sliced

 - 2 cloves garlic, chopped

 - 1 TB butter, or margarine